 A small celebration was held at Aspects of Kings Park gallery shop to officially launch the new Nuytsia edition, and was attended by journal contributors including Kevin Thiele and Juliet Wege from the WA Herbarium, representatives from Parks and Wildlife, senior BGPA staff and scientists, and representatives from the University of Western Australia and the WA Museum.

-You can access the special edition via the Department of Parks and Wildlife's website.
+You can access the special edition via the Department of Biodiversity, Conservation and Attractions' website.